 You might be wondering why we would post information on how to make a car top shower since we sell a commercial version.
 The reason: There is not much information about the differences between a DIY Road Shower and a Road Shower 4.
 There are many difference, from capability to safety.
 We think that if you know the facts you will choose a Road Shower 4.
 If you want to make your own after reading this you will be making an informed decision.
 Also, just so you know, Road Shower was invented first and made the roof top shower famous, and the DIY versions came afterwards.

 Parts needed to make your own Road Shower.
-Cost around $125. - These parts are not safe for drinking water or safe to be pressurized, and we do not advocate making one yourself.
+Cost around $125.
+You may find some parts or 2nd hand parts cheaper. - These parts are not safe for drinking water or safe to be pressurized, and we do not advocate making one yourself.
 We show this picture that is on Kombi Life for comparison only.

 For detailed directions check out REI Coop Journal and Kombi Life.

 Let's compare now.

 Road Shower 4S - $330 with shipping. - Time.
 Buying 1/2 hour.
 Unpacking and installing.
 1/2 hour. $12 in time.
 Total cost $342.

 DIY Shower - Around $125 in parts.
 And that doesn't count pressure relief valves or a bike tray to mount it on.
 Time - reading and planning - 2 hours.
 Shopping 2 hours.
 Laying it out and cutting and drilling - 2 hours.
 Gluing, testing, re-gluing.
 1 hour.
 Mounting - 2 hours.
 Total 9 hours.
 That doesn't count starting over if you screw up.
 Add 7 hours for that and buying more parts.
 What is your free time worth?
 Let's say just above minimum wage. $12 per hour.
 So $108 in time.
 Total cost $233.
 If you are a fast worker, maybe you could do it in 5 hours.
 So knock off $50 if so for a total of $183.